 Do not sign anything involving this case unless you have approval from me.
 You may be signing something that could harm you later on.

-Tell your attorney the names, addresses, and telephone numbers of any and all witnesses, and tell them what you know.
+Tell your attorney the names, addresses, and telephone numbers of any witnesses, and tell them what you know.
 Advise your attorney immediately if you hear of anything that might affect your case.
 If we are not in, you may leave this information with a secretary, paralegal, or associate.

 Should I trust anyone’s legal advice who isn’t an attorney?